phheim/issy/README.md

 # Issy

-Issy is a tool that contains different techniques for the synthesis of inifinite-state reactive programs.
+Issy is a tool for the automatic synthesis of inifinite-state reactive programs.

+TODO: link to the different file formats somewhere

 ## Perquisites